styladev/magentoStylaConnect2/README.md

 7. Styla conducts final User Acceptance Tests before the go-live
 8. Go-live (you link to the Content Hub embedded on your production)

+**Important notes**:
-**Important: When updating from any previous version to 2.1.0 or higher, please let Styla know beforehand.
-Your settings need to be updated so that everything works fine.**
+* When updating from any previous version to 2.1.0 or higher, please let Styla know beforehand.
+Your settings need to be updated so that everything works fine.
+* Version 2.2.0 fixes a problem happening on Magento 2.4 and above.
+If you are switching to this plugin version from any older than 2.1.0 please also let Styla know beforehand and make sure to test Styla content on a stage environment vefore releasing the updates to your production.